-Any Oak Woodland Impact or Type Conversion that is not exempt from the requirement to obtain an Oak Woodland permit for an allowed use specified in this ordinance, or that would not qualify for a ministerial permit under Section 26-67-050, requires a discretionary permit under this section, subject to the following requirements:
+Any Oak Woodland type conversion that is not exempt from the requirement to obtain an Oak Woodland permit for an allowed use specified in this ordinance, or that would not qualify for a ministerial permit under Section 26-67-050, requires a discretionary permit under this section, subject to the following requirements:

 - 1) A Use Permit and associated permit fee shall be required. - 2) Application Materials.
 The application shall include the items specified in the application and application checklist on file with the Permit and Resource Management Department. - 3) Notice.
 Notice shall be provided to all properties within 300 feet of the subject property, including those parties which have requested notification of all Oak Woodland permits. - 4) Oak Ecological Categories.
 The application shall include a determination of the ecological category of the Oak Woodland, as defined in this ordinance. - 5) Alternatives Analysis.
 A sequenced alternatives analysis review shall be provided by the applicant.
 The review shall consist of an examination, in the following order, of avoidance, minimization, and mitigation. - 6) Mitigation: The application shall include an Oak Woodland Conservation Plan, including mitigations at ratios consistent with the determined Oak Woodland Ecological Category and as necessary to offset the impacts identified through review of the application.
-The following conditions or mitigation measures may be imposed through the discretionary permit process: - a) Conservation Easement: An executed and recorded conservation easement for double the mitigation rations specified for replanting.
-Areas under easement must be located in Sonoma County, must contain woodland of equal or greater Oak Woodland Ecological Category, and must contain similar species composition. - b) Replanting: Replanting of woodland on-site or within Sonoma County consistent with replacement ratios specified below.
-Replanting shall include replanting of associated vegetative strata of the converted area including canopy, subcanopy, shrub, herb and bryophyte.
-Replanting shall have a planning horizon for the establishment of the woodland within 25 years, or other timeline if recommended by a qualified professional and approved by the applicable decision-maker.
+The following conditions or mitigation measures may be considered through the discretionary permit process: - a) Conservation Easement: An executed and recorded conservation easement for double the mitigation rations specified for replanting.
+Areas under easement must be located in Sonoma County, must contain woodland of equal or greater Oak Woodland Ecological Category, and must contain similar species composition. - b) Replanting: Replanting on-site or within Sonoma County consistent with replacement ratios specified below.
 An annual report shall be prepared and submitted by the applicant to the Department.
 Any mortality that occurs during the reporting period shall be replaced.